jason-victor1/MetaMask-wallet-setup/README.md

 ### Install MetaMask

-1. I installed the MetaMask extension from the [official website](https://metamask.io/) on my browser.
+1. I installed the MetaMask extension from the [official website](https://metamask.io/) on my Brave browser.

 ### Create a New Wallet